siom79/developers-pocket-knife/README.md

 The developers-pocket-knife currently provides these tools:
 * A tool that encodes a given string in the **Base64** scheme or decodes a given Base64 string
 * A tool that validates an **XML schema validation** with detailed listing of warnings/errors
-* A tool that **finds class files** within a folder structure with jar files and again recursively in these jar files
+* A tool that **finds files** within a folder structure with jar files and again recursively in these jar files
+* A tool to **test regular expressions**

 ##Planned features##

 The following features are planned and may be provided by future releases:
-* A tool to test regular expressions
 * A tool to compute digest values for files (MD5, SHA-1, etc)
+* A tool to convert the epoch milliseconds into a date in a selected timezone and vice versa

 ##Usage##

 You can simply download the provided jar and start it with (a JRE >= 1.7 is required):

-    java -jar developers-pocket-knife-0.1.0-complete.jar
+    java -jar developers-pocket-knife-0.1.2-complete.jar

 ##Screenshots##